elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-do-museums-and-exhibitions-contribute-to-the-historical-interpretation-of-aboriginal-history.md

 subject: History of the World
 file_name: how-do-museums-and-exhibitions-contribute-to-the-historical-interpretation-of-aboriginal-history.md
 url: /learn/history-of-the-world/questions/how-do-museums-and-exhibitions-contribute-to-the-historical-interpretation-of-aboriginal-history
-score: 9.0
+score: -1.0
 related_article1:
-    id: 169034
+    id: 169038
     title: >-
-        What is the educational value of commemorating massacre sites in the context of violence against Aboriginal people?
+        What are the main reconciliation challenges faced in contested spaces related to Aboriginal memorial sites?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-is-the-educational-value-of-commemorating-massacre-sites-in-the-context-of-violence-against-aboriginal-people
+    url: /learn/history-of-the-world/questions/what-are-the-main-reconciliation-challenges-faced-in-contested-spaces-related-to-aboriginal-memorial-sites
 related_article2:
-    id: 169030
+    id: 169038
     title: >-
-        What were the key government policies that led to the Stolen Generations, and how have they been addressed in historical context?
+        What are the main reconciliation challenges faced in contested spaces related to Aboriginal memorial sites?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-were-the-key-government-policies-that-led-to-the-stolen-generations-and-how-have-they-been-addressed-in-historical-context
+    url: /learn/history-of-the-world/questions/what-are-the-main-reconciliation-challenges-faced-in-contested-spaces-related-to-aboriginal-memorial-sites
 related_article3:
     id: 169038
     title: >-